GerlechJen/Predicting-Auto-Insurance-Fraud-Claims/README.md

 ## Machine Learning Model

+## Summary
+We will be designing supervised machine learning, classification to be precise.
-The objective of our analysis is to be able to detect a high percentage of fraudulent insurance claims.
+Our objective is to be able to predict a high percentage of fraudulent insurance claims.
 As such we will use Recall to weigh our results.